peterjohannesalbrecht/NEATPairsTrading/README.md

-# README - REPLICATING RESULTS
+# NeuroEvolution of Augmenting Topologies for Pairs Trading
+This repository consists of the Software of the master's thesis titled: 'Reinforcement Learning for Pairs Trading - An approach using the NEAT algorithm.
+The steps below are a guide on how to replicate the thesis' results.

--- IMPORTANT: Note, that for the repository on github, the docker images are not included in the repository. -- <br> -- They must be created by runnning the dockerfile from the main directory and the /dockerization -folder --
+Note, that for the repository on github, the docker images are not included in the repository. -- <br> They must be created by running the dockerfile from the main directory and the /dockerization -folder --

 ## 1. Software Architecture